Mathematical battles. Educational and methodological material on the topic: Mathematical combat

 The jury sums up the results of the fourth round.

 Leading.
-And now - a small pause.
-Your attention is invited to the poem "Again deuce" (Annex 1).
+And now – a short pause.
+We present to your attention the poem “Again deuce” (Appendix 1).

 Leading.
 I announce the V round “Geometric”.